Buy side vs sell side data room hero.

 This is why PE-backed companies often have cleaner data rooms than founder-led companies.
 PE firms have done this many times.
 They know what buyers look for and how to present a company's financials and legal documentation in the most favorable, accurate light.

-If you're a founder who hasn't been through an M&A process before, the quality of your data room is one of the clearest signals of your operational maturity.
+If you haven't been through an M&A process before, the quality of your data room is one of the clearest signals of your operational maturity.
 Buyers notice.

 Buy-side and sell-side examples